webqit/webflo/README.md

       └── index.html ------------------------------- <!DOCTYPE html>
 ```

-This, in both cases, is templating - the ability to define HTML *partials* once, and have them reused many times.
-Webflo just concerns itself with templating, and the choice of a Multi Page Application or Single Page becomes yours!
+This, in both cases, is templating - the ability to define HTML *partials* once, and have them reused multiple times.
+Webflo just concerns itself with templating, and the choice of a Multi Page Application or Single Page Application becomes yours!
 And heck, you can even have the best of both worlds in the same application!
 It's all *templating*!

 Templating in Webflo is based on the [HTML Modules](https://github.com/webqit/oohtml#html-modules) and [HTML Imports](https://github.com/webqit/oohtml#html-imports) features of [OOHTML](https://github.com/webqit/oohtml), which is, itself, based on the [HTML `<template>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) element.
 Here, you are able to define reusable contents in a `<template>` element...